Who/What is FAST?

 Where are you located?
 I would like to visit/send for information.

 Unfortunately, FAST is only located on the web.
 The group is an online support group for people who cannot find help locally.
-However, you may be able to find local support groups by clicking here: http://www.angelfire.com/mi/FAST/support.html.
+However, you may be able to find local support groups by clicking here: https://www.angelfire.com/mi/FAST/support.html.
 Many people have written and asked for me to send print information.
-This is not something I can do, as FAST is a personal website.
+This is not something I can do, since FAST is just a personal website.
 However, you can buy a copy of the FAST Handbook or Journal if you do want allergy information "in print."
 This was the purpose behind my publishing books; best of all, the information is different than what appears online.
-I know just what it's like to get worn eyes from staring at a computer screen for too long! ;) Visit here: http://www.angelfire.com/mi/FAST/handbook.html and http://www.angelfire.com/mi/FAST/journal.html.
+I know just what it's like to get worn eyes from staring at a computer screen for too long! ;) Visit here: https://www.angelfire.com/mi/FAST/handbook.html and https://www.angelfire.com/mi/FAST/journal.html.

 I see you are now selling things.
 Is FAST a business?
 Has the site been sold?

-No. Below is the financial "report" for FAST for the year of 2003 (2006 income was much lower).
-The site is a personal website, so financial disclosure to "members" is not necessary.
-However, this table shows how the website is more of a financial downfall than something that generates an income!
+No. Below is the financial "report" for FAST for the year of 2003.
+FAST mailing list members receive a free yearly income report, since I believe in full disclosure.
+This table shows how the website is more of a financial downfall than something that generates an income--I have had to slow down on any "hard copy" resources for members.
 Besides what is shown, hours and hours of volunteer work (mostly by one person, but with helpers on the mailing list) go into maintaining and updating the aspects of the site and answering e-mails.

 Outgoing Funds